sorek1/p2p2c/nextjs/README.md

 export default AboutPage;
 ```

-- As you might noticed we have a component that is share by both `index.js` and `about.js` files, lets create that one now.
-Create a folder named `components` with a file named `header.js` on it and add the following code:
+- As you might noticed we have a component that is shared by both `index.js` and `about.js` files, let's create that one now.
+Create a folder named `components` with a file named `header.js` in it and add the following code:

 ```
 export default () => (